-If write caching must be disabled, the following may be used in
+If write caching must be disabled, the following may be used as a Loader Tunable:

 The FreeBSD base used by pfSense 2.2 and later includes PVHVM drivers for Xen in the kernel.
 This can cause Xen to automatically change the disk and network device names during an upgrade to pfSense 2.2 or later, which the Hypervisor should not do but does anyway.

 The disk change can be worked around by running